Stay on Track for Graduation

 How to Register for Classes

-• Transfer students: Your academic advisor will pre-schedule you for your major courses and connect with you to schedule an appointment to finalize your course schedule.
+- Transfer Students: Your academic advisor will pre-schedule you for your major courses and connect with you to schedule an appointment to finalize your course schedule.

-• You will register for courses each academic year with guidance and approval from your advisor.
+- You will register for courses each academic year with guidance and approval from your advisor.

-• You may change your schedule after discussing the requested changes with your advisor.
+- You may change your schedule after discussing the requested changes with your advisor.

-• Summer courses are available, and registration can be completed online.
+- Summer courses are available and registration can be completed online.

 Understanding Credit Hours & Course Load

-• Taking 15–18 credit hours per semester is recommended to graduate on time.
+- Full-time undergraduate students must take at least 12 credit hours per semester, but taking 15–18 credit hours per semester is recommended to graduate on time.

 Changing Your Schedule